"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ2: Profiles and Positions

 \subsubsection{AI Integrationists}

-Many AI vendors (\textit{n} = 29) fold AI vulnerabilities into the existing disclosure policy without providing standalone encouragement, reporting channels, or dedicated testing materials.
+Twenty-nine AI vendors fold AI vulnerabilities into the existing disclosure policy without providing standalone encouragement, guidelines, or dedicated testing materials.
+Notable vendors in this category include Amazon, Apple, Adobe, GitLab, and Nvidia.
 These vendors typically clarify which AI products are in scope, or list categories of AI vulnerabilities that are either in scope or excluded.

 \textbf{Reliance on Lists.} One of the most recognizable features of integrationist vendors is reliance on checklist-style enumeration.
 This involves providing lists of the scope of AI-related products (\textit{n} = 21) or eligible AI vulnerability types (\textit{n} = 12), without offering further descriptions, reasoning, or attack context.
-For example, Glean lists the following AI vulnerabilities as in scope: ``\textit{LLM related attacks: Data exfiltration; Insecure output handling.}'' These list are the most affirmative approach in this category.
+For example, Glean listed the following AI vulnerabilities as in scope: ``\textit{LLM related attacks: Data exfiltration; Insecure output handling.}'' These lists are the most affirmative approach in this category.

-A small subset of these vendors (n = 4) reference AI vulnerabilities using overly broad terminology, such as ``\textit{model safety issues}'' or ``\textit{... issues related to model prompts and responses}''.
-Some vendors fail to clearly distinguish AI-related vulnerabilities from traditional security issues (\textit{n} = 8).
-In most cases, AI vulnerabilities are subsumed under broader categories of conventional issues, leaving researchers to identify and interpret the relevant scope on their own.
+A small subset of these vendors (\textit{n} = 4) reference AI vulnerabilities using overly broad terminology, such as ``\textit{model safety issues}'' or ``\textit{... issues related to model prompts and responses.}'' Eight vendors fail to clearly distinguish AI-related vulnerabilities from traditional security issues.
+In these cases, AI vulnerabilities are subsumed under broader categories of conventional issues, which leaves researchers to identify and interpret the relevant scope on their own.

 Integrationist vendors also provide little explanation for why certain categories are out-of-scope, offering only lists (\textit{n} = 9).
 These vendors only accept well-known attack types (\textit{n} = 5), with no acknowledgment of new AI vulnerabilities.
-This is exemplified by Atlassian who clarify that ``\textit{AI issues not mentioned explicitly above are considered ineligible.}'' The lack of additional details or explanation may reflect the vendors' belief that AI vulnerabilities are a subset of traditional security that does not need further explanation.
+The lack of additional details or explanation may reflect the vendors' belief that AI vulnerabilities are a subset of traditional security that does not need further explanation.
 It is unclear whether this view is shared by security researchers, who may appreciate affirmative clarification.

+\textbf{Lack of Resources}.
+Four integrationist vendors add links to relevant developer documentation or AI product usage pages.
+Only two vendors specifically offer guides tailored to AI scenarios.
+This lack of AI-specific guidelines and resources may hinder researchers' ability to find, test and validate AI issues.